That Peter Kay Thing

-That Peter Kay Thing is a series of six spoof documentaries shown on Channel 4 in 2000.
+That Peter Kay Thing is a British mockumentary series which was first shown on Channel 4 in 2000.
 It was written by Peter Kay, Dave Spikey, Neil Fitzmaurice and Gareth Hughes, and was directed by Andrew Gillman.
-The series was narrated by Andrew Sachs.
+The series was narrated by Andrew Sachs, with the exception of the pilot, which was narrated by Kay.
 Set in and around Bolton, each episode functions as a self-contained documentary following a different set of characters, many of them played by Kay.
-The pilot episode, "The Services", was shown in 1998 as an episode of Comedy Lab, a series which showcases pilots of experimental comedy shows.
+The pilot episode, "The Services", was shown in 1998 as an episode of Comedy Lab, a series which showcased pilots of experimental comedy shows.
 Many of the characters went on to appear in the successful spin-off series Phoenix Nights.